There are so many things to do in Todos Santos Mexico. It is a gorgeous little Pueblo Magico in the desert of Baja California Sur.

-Many people drive the length of the peninsula and add Todos Santos onto their road trip.
+Many people drive the length of the peninsula from the border with San Diego, through Tijuana and Ensenada all the way to the tip and they add Todos Santos Mexico onto their road trip.
 It’s nice to have a car here because the beaches aren’t really near the town, but we’ll talk about that a bit more in the getting around section of the article.

 If you are driving south from the US border, you will arrive in Todos Santos shortly after leaving La Paz.

 If you are flying into the peninsula, you can either fly to La Paz or to San Jose del Cabo.